-- Deactivate the cluster lock volume group. - # vgchange -a n /dev/vglock an unknown state.
-Therefore, you must ensure that when you configure the cluster, the cluster lock volume group is active only on the configuration node and deactivated on all other nodes.
+- Deactivate the cluster lock volume group. - # vgchange -a n /dev/vglock

 The cmapplyconf command creates a binary version of the cluster configuration file and distributes it to all nodes in the cluster.
 This action ensures that the contents of the file are consistent across all nodes.
 Note that the cmapplyconf command does not distribute the ASCII configuration file.